 3333 - 4331 - timp + 3 - hp - str

-A melting pot of contemporary dance music textures, mixed with Romantic orchestral colours.
+A melting pot of contemporary sounds, modal melodies, and EDM realised in Romantic orchestral colours.
 A large scale reflection on violence and peace, complete with djembe drumming and a gateway to peace.

 Commissioned by Symphony Australia.
 Premiered by the Melbourne Symphony, conducted by Richard Mills.
-Nominated for an Art Music Award (APRA-AMCOS Best New Work)Australian Music Centre
+Nominated for an APRA Classical Music Award (Orchestral Work of the Year 2003)Australian Music Centre

 2222 - 22 - 1 perc - str

 Based on a Dreamtime story of two boys who are forbidden to follow the hunters, but do anyway.
 They come to the sea, where Thugine the Rainbow serpent lures them into the water.
 The hunters find them, frozen into rocks, far out to sea...

 Winner of the inaugural Corbould Composition Prize.
 Premiered by the Queensland Philharmonic, conducted by Patrick Strub.
 Also performed by the Melbourne Symphony, and used in their educational materialsAustralian Music Centre

 solo trombone 3232 - 4331 - timp + 2 - str